Here is our schedule for May 2019

 So for now, I will postpone working as a researcher and continue to work on my own terms in my own little startup and see where that will lead me.

-If you are interested in our products, please feel free to contact us:
+If you own a shop or restaurant and are interested in our products, please feel free to contact us:

-Here is our current lineup in more detail:
+Here is our current retail lineup in detail:

 Grobe Bratwurst (グロべ ブラートヴルスト):